 Many Nepalese are trapped into exploitative situations by borrowing money from lenders, who then force borrowers to work to repay their debt.
 Those in debt bondage do not have the freedom to work for another employer without the landlord’s permission and must work long hours for wages below the minimum wage.
 Individuals who eventually pay off their debt are at risk of falling back into modern slavery, due to limited alternative job opportunities (Modern Slavery Nepal: Understanding the problem and existing responses, Walk Free Foundation, 2015).

 Labor recruitment agencies and job brokers also exploit Nepalese workers with attractive offers of overseas travel and job opportunities.
 A large proportion of Nepalese workers work overseas, many of whom are deceived about their working and living conditions in labor-receiving countries.
 Nepalese men continue to suffer exploitative living and working conditions in the construction of stadiums and infrastructure for the 2022 FIFA World Cup in Qatar, and some Nepalese migrant domestic workers experience practices that amount to forced labor in private homes throughout Malaysia and the Gulf States (Modern Slavery Nepal: Understanding the problem and existing responses, Walk Free Foundation, 2015).

 Children are trafficked within the country and to India and the Middle East for commercial sexual exploitation or forced marriage, as well as to India and within the country for involuntary servitude as domestic servants, circus entertainers, factory workers, or beggars.

-The prevalence of young girl and child trafficking in Nepal is overwhelming.
 It is estimated that between 12,000 to 15,000 girls between ages 6 to 16 are trafficked each year from Nepal to India.
-More than 250,000 Nepali girls are forced to involved in the Indian sex trade where prostitution is legal.
+More than 250,000 Nepali girls are forced into the Indian sex trade where prostitution is legal.